Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-cftunnels.md

 The 'cloudflared' command will then spit out a temporary url that you can also use to access the tunnel, which can be handy if you don't own a domain name and want to test the tunnels out.

-I hope this whistle stop tour is useful for people out there and if you are more a video type of person, I found [this handy](https://www.youtube.com/watch?v=ey4u7OUAF3c) from 'Network Chuck' when I was working all of this out:
+I hope this whistle stop tour is useful for people out there and if you are more a video type of person, I found [this handy](https://www.youtube.com/watch?v=ey4u7OUAF3c) from 'Network Chuck' when I was working all of this out.

 Happy Christmas and Happy New Year!
 Roll on 2024 for lots more Hacking.